IoTone/IoToneSpec_UniversalServiceMetadata/IOTONE_SPEC_2.md

 Same usage as .get(), but sends a DELETE request.

 Users of USM are free to define custom attributes to meet needs not yet forseen.
+Universal Device Metadata(UDM) Specification is defined as a microfotmat for defining devices.
+It references USM.
+A device may only choose to expose services and no device details, though it is recommended that for every service, it optionally include a link to the device hosting the service using UDM.

 # USM Schema